GdaTyler/The-Walking-Dead-Definitive-Model-Swapping/README.md

 So to swap Lilly into Kenny you must first look at her prop file.

-Males usually for Season 1 start with sk54_, females, sk55_ and children sk56_
-Lilly's prop file is named sk55_lilly.prop
+Males usually for Season 1/2 start with sk54_, females start with sk55_, and children start with sk56_ Lilly's prop file is named sk55_lilly.prop
 So try to use Kenny's data folder as a reference to rename this file.
 As we can see her prop name is sk54_kenny.prop